Our School Governing Body

 I believe the ethos I felt on my son’s first day at Palterton 20 years ago continues to this day.

-Mrs Joanne Hinkley - Parent Governor.
+Mrs Joanne Hinkley - Co-opted Governor.
 Vice Chair with Curriculum and Standards responsibility.
-Term of Office until September 2019
+Term of Office until September 2023.

 Mrs Claire Gotteri - Parent Governor.
 'Community and Families' and 'Health and Safety'responsibility.
 Term of Office until December 2020